mbfoss/neotasks.nvim/docs/expression-grammar.md

 - `$` + a letter → **reserved** for future named params (parse error for now).

-A literal `$` never needs an escape: outside slots and inside verbatim string literals it is an ordinary character — which is why DAP-style `${var}` passes through untouched and `'$'` yields `$`.
+A literal `$` never needs an escape: outside slots and inside verbatim string literals it is an ordinary character, which is why DAP-style `${var}` passes through untouched and `'$'` yields `$`.
 In expression position a `$` is only ever wanted as text, and text belongs in a string.

 ### Strings, quoting, and TOML

-A string literal is the exact bytes between its delimiters — no escape sequences, no interpolation.
+A string literal is the exact bytes between its delimiters: no escape sequences, no interpolation.
 Two interchangeable delimiters exist so you can pick one your content doesn't contain:

-- `"…"` / `'…'` — both verbatim.
+- `"…"` / `'…'`: both verbatim.
 - They double as TOML string delimiters, so mind the *outer* tasks-file value: a `"` inside a TOML basic string is TOML-decoded before the expression parser sees it.